-Jorge Bendersky, celebrity groomer at New York Dog Spa and Hotel, and currently appearing on Animal Planet’s Groomer Has It, backs up the Oscar winner’s explanation that she tried to by crack cocaine because she was reeling from the death of her 16-year-old Scottish terrier.
+Jorge Bendersky, celebrity groomer at New York Dog Spa and Hotel, and currently appearing on Animal Planet's Groomer Has It, backs up the Oscar winner's explanation that she tried to by crack cocaine because she was of her 16-year-old Scottish terrier.

 "She loved that dog," Jorge tells OK!.
 "She would bring her here super-often.
 I have so many clients, I can see them going through stuff with their dog; it's devastating.
 And somebody who has the inclination, or had a path with some trouble, it could push you over the edge, more when you are attached to the dog as you are."

 Tatum's devotion to Lena, who passed from cancer, knew no bounds, Jorge says.

 "She always kept the dog perfect.
 She would bring it and pick it up herself," he reveals.
 "It's hard, you see what you see in the media, but the other side, you know hands-on how devoted she was with her dog.
 I'm used to seeing what pet owners go through when their dogs get old or sick."